Using @starting-style for modal entry effects

 }

-/* RENDERING PIPELINE: Fallback JS ensures layout is committed before transition.
+/* Fallback JS ensures layout is committed before transition.

 const openModal = (el) => {